wskabir123/sonarqube/README.md

-## Sonarqube deployment using docker-compose
+## SonarQube deployment using docker-compose
 - Execute this command if you want to avoid the database error in Postgres **docker exec -it $(docker compose ps -q db) psql -U sonartest -d postgres -c "CREATE DATABASE sonar;"**